brendobrendo/monkey_kingdom/model_prompt.md

 ### In short:
 - The **Critic** is a value estimator → **minimize TD-error**.
 - The **Actor** is a policy optimizer → **maximize expected returns**, guided by **δ** as feedback.

----

-## 🧩 Analogy:
-Think of it like this:
-- The **Critic** is a teacher grading how well the student (the Actor) performed.
-- The **Actor** is the student trying to take actions that consistently "score well" based on the teacher’s feedback (the TD-error).

----

-## 💡 Why is this useful?
-Because instead of waiting for the final outcome of an episode (which is slow), you **learn on each step** by comparing what happened immediately to what was predicted.
-This is why it’s called **"temporal difference" learning** — it bootstraps from predictions at time **t+1** to update predictions at time **t**.